Morthlog/Data-Structures3/README.md

 # Data structures 3rd assignment
-The goal of this project was to implement a **symbol table** using our **randomized Binary Search Tree (BST)** implementation in order to efficiently manage and analyze financial records of potential tax evaders.
+The goal of this project was to implement a **symbol table** using our own **randomized Binary Search Tree (BST)** implementation in order to efficiently manage and analyze financial records of potential tax evaders.
 We were allowed to use **only** our own data structures implementations, except for arrays, the .io library and .util.Scanner to read files and user input and Exceptions.
 It was developed during the 3rd semester as part of the Data Structures course at AUEB.

 ## Tasks